goeb/smit/README.md

     &lt;img src="/public/logo.png" alt="logo"&gt;

-### Why cannot I create a project named 'public'
+### Why cannot I create a project named 'public'?

 'public' is reserved for holding HTML pages that are public, such as the signin page.

-The reserve keywords are:
+The reserve keywords that cannot be used as project names are:

     public
     users

+### How to set up different pages for two projects?

+HTML pages in $REPO/&lt;project&gt;/html/. are first looked after, and if not found Smit looks in the $REPO/public directory.

+So, for example, if you want to customize the 'issues' page for a project:

+- copy $REPO/public/issues.html to $REPO/project/html/issues.html
+- edit $REPO/project/html/issues.html to suit your needs

 REST API